Lumberscout/Documents/whitepaper.md

 **Implementation of Block-Chain-of-Custody (BCoC) Sustainable Forestry Standards**

 There are a variety of companies offering forest certifications.
 The problem with these companies is that they have become for-profit bureaucracies that obliquely follow their mandate.
 Within the context of the Lumberscout DAO, holistic approaches to sustainability are possible.
-Once industry consensus is reached, such certifications can be put into practice.
+Once industry consensus is reached, such certifications can be put into practice and monitored in realtime.